guyllaumedemers/Unity-Touhou_BulletHell/README.md

 #### Game Mechanics and Features

   * Input System
-  * Pattern Generation (WIP)
+  * Pattern Generation 👻 (*early stage*)
-  * Collision System (*try accessing comparing bullets with an RTree to make things more efficient)
+  * Collision System (*thinking about using RTree to make access bullets depending on the area they are in and make things more efficient*)

 #### Design Pattern and Memory Optimization